Report: Tight end Thomas, 49ers finalizing free-agent contract

 — Mike Garafolo (@MikeGarafolo) June 3, 2024

-Thomas is an eight-year NFL veteran, who will return to the NFC West where the Arizona Cardinals selected him as a quarterback in the fourth round of the 2014 draft.
+Thomas is an eight-year NFL veteran, who returns to the NFC West where the Arizona Cardinals selected him as a quarterback in the fourth round of the 2014 draft.

-At the age of 26, Thomas converted to playing tight end, having stints with the Buffalo Bills and Detroit Lions before finding his stride with the Washington Commanders.
+At the age of 26, Thomas converted from quarterback to tight end, having stints with the Buffalo Bills and Detroit Lions before finding his stride with the Washington Commanders.

 The 32-year-old had 55 receptions for 496 yards and four touchdowns for the Commanders during the 2023 NFL season across 16 regular-season appearances.

-Thomas spent the past four seasons in Washington, including a career year in 2020 where the veteran tight end recorded 72 receptions for 670 yards and six touchdowns.
+Thomas spent the past four seasons with Washington, including a career year in 2020 where the veteran tight end recorded 72 receptions for 670 yards and six touchdowns.

 Download and follow the 49ers Talk Podcast